storj/docs/code/Git.md

 # Commit

-This gives a rough guide how to make good commits that are easy to review and understand.
+This gives a rough guide on how to make good commits that are easy to review and understand.

 Most of these shouldn't be a blocker for getting a commit merged, however it's good practice.
 If you have difficulty in any of these parts, then ask for help.